ScribesZone/ScribesTools/docs/useocl/index.rst

 Documentation
 -------------

-.. ifconfig:: local

-    The documentation of the USE OCL system is available in the ``docs`` directory of this archive:
+The main elements of documentation for use are the following:

-    * a quick tour |use-quick-tour|
+# a quick tour |use-quick-tour|
-    * the reference documentation |use-documentation|.
-    * demo |use-demo| as a screen cast.
+# demo |use-demo| as a screen cast.
+# the reference documentation |use-documentation|.

+Various examples of use specifications are available in the distribution |use.zip| in particular in the directory ``examples``.
+The file ``README.examples`` |use-readme-examples| provides an interesting index that show which OCL features are used in which files.